Home Equity Access Scheme

 When you apply for the loan we will arrange for the property to be valued.
 If the loan goes ahead we'll arrange for the valuations annually.

-We register a debt against the property.
-You will need to pay for the cost for this.
+We register a debt against the property, for which you will need to pay for the cost.
 You can choose to either pay this amount up front or add it to the total loan amount.

 You must maintain adequate and appropriate insurance on the property.Back to top